jonananas/knowledge/books_fiction.md

 - Sword of Destiny
 - Blood of elves
 - Time of contempt
+- Baptism of Fire
+- The Tower of the Swallow
+- The Lady of the Lake

 # Suggestions from Izabella
 - Asimov Isaac, The End of Eternity